 CID 1002: Agree with the commentor in principle.
 We take the second suggestion of the commentor and provide a link to the frame format where the values are defined.
 We also modify some text in Table 9-127h to make the definition of Ng more precise.

-CID 1077: Agree with the commentor.
+CID 1077: Agree with the commentor in principle.
+As per resolution of CID 1789, we have defined “WLAN sensing STA”.
+So, we can use the phrase “A WLAN sensing STA” rather than using “A STA in which dot11WLANSensingImplemented is true”.
 Exact changes provided in the text below.

 Modifications: Tgbf Editor, please modify the text in Table 9-127h as shown below